 Eweka is a popular Usenet provider with years of industry experience and a reputation for excellence.
 It runs independent data centers across Europe and operates a trans-Atlantic Usenet backbone to deliver excellent speeds across the Americas as well.

-The current retention of 4573 days (12.5 years) is excellent.
+The current retention of 5395+ days is excellent.
 Basically, it means you will be able to access a much greater range of content, increasing your chances of finding what you’re looking for.

 We were also impressed with the number of newsgroups available, with Eweka claiming to provide access to more than 125,000 groups.
 This is up there with the largest number offered by any Usenet provider.

-As a European company, Eweka’s prices are listed in euro.
+As a European company, Eweka’s prices are listed in euros.
 Purchase the pre-paid Standard (from €7.50 per month, approximately $9.12) or pre-paid High-Speed (from €9.60 per month, approximately $11.68) plan for unlimited downloads, 20 connections, a free SSL certificate, and more.
 Or, go for the Subscription High-Speed plan (from €7.00 per month, approximately $8.52) for a long-term discount.

 Founded in 1994, Giganews has long been one of the best Usenet providers.
 It claims to support both commercial and retail customers in more than 170 countries across the world and delivers access to more than 110,000 newsgroups.